bkammerling/ubuild-jekyll/wunder_collections/_posts/2021-03-18-is-there-a-perfect-mobility-concept.md

 title: Is There A Perfect Mobility Concept?
 publish_date: 2021-03-18 00:00:00 +0000
 featured_image: "/uploads/2021/03/18/is-there-a-perfect-mobility-concept_portrait.png"
+excerpt:
-excerpt: 'For more than a year, the insights we received from politics and business have been the foundation of our Bernstein x Wunder Mobility content.
-Regardless of the individual fields of expertise of our guests, we repeatedly pursued one question in the course of the exchange: **What does the ideal mobility concept of the future look like?**'
+  "For more than a year, the insights we received from politics and business have been the foundation of our Bernstein x Wunder Mobility content.
+Regardless of the individual fields of expertise of our guests, we repeatedly pursued one question in the course of the exchange: **What does the ideal mobility concept of the future look like?**"
 share_image: "/uploads/2021/03/18/is-there-a-perfect-mobility-concept.png"
 sticky: false
 hidden: false
 ---

 _Read this article in_ [_German_](https://bernstein-group.com/2021/03/18/die-frage-nach-dem-perfekten-mobilitaetskonzept/)_._

 For more than a year we have been working with the [Bernstein Group](https://bernstein-group.com/de/2021/03/18/die-frage-nach-dem-perfekten-mobilitaetskonzept/) to create and curate conversations around the topics of mobility, tech and regulation in the form of articles and the Policy Brief newsletter.
 We’ve received insights from representatives from politics and business, but regardless of the individual fields of expertise of our guests, we repeatedly pursued one question in the course of the exchange: **What does the ideal mobility concept of the future look like?**